Tuscaloosa DUI Lawyer

 - Getting into an accident with injuries

 For second and subsequent DUI arrests in Alabama, the Interlock period is higher, with up to five years.
 However, by contacting an Tuscaloosa DUI Defense lawyer, they may be able to avoid this harsh penalty.
+People who are in pre-trial diversion programs also must install an ignition interlock.
+The person is responsible for the installation fee and the monthly monitoring fees, and must keep the interlock on their vehicle for six months or for the length of time of the diversion program, whichever is greater.

 A Tuscaloosa DUI Lawyer Can Help